Taxon Report

 Taxon Summary

 Erigeron serpentinus, commonly known as serpentine daisy, is a perennial herb in the Asteraceae that is found only in California.
 It occurs within Chaparral (seeps, and serpentinite), growing at elevations from 60 to 670 meters.
-Erigeron serpentinus is ranked 1B.3, Plants Rare, Threatened or Endangered in California and Elsewhere; Not very threatened in California.
+Erigeron serpentinus is ranked 1B.2, Plants Rare, Threatened or Endangered in California and Elsewhere; Moderately threatened in California.

 Classification